Lochnivar/ashverse/characters/dr-general-michael-j-lockwood.md

 ---

+## The Woodrow Wilson Journal Entry (1923)

+### Context
+From the private journal of Dr. General Michael J. Fairfax-Lockwood, Hoyt, Sequoyah, 1923
+(published in the 1985 compendium footnotes, p.
+412)

+### The Entry
+> "Certain Northern journals still speak of Professor Woodrow Wilson as though he were a statesman of note.
+>
+> I have read his published lectures on 'self-determination of nations' and his curious pamphlet advocating a permanent congress of powers — ideas he circulated in the late teens, if memory serves.
+>
+> I am obliged to observe that I have seldom encountered a more perfect specimen of that peculiar Yankee vice: the belief that the world's ills may be cured by sufficiently eloquent moral posturing.
+>
+> The man appears to think that history is a debating society and that mankind is improved by being lectured at length by a Virginian who affects to have discovered virtue only after moving to New Jersey.
+>
+> In short, Mr. Wilson is the only living soul for whom I harbour a more profound contempt than I do for the average Boston abolitionist — and that, sir, is a distinction I had not thought possible.
+>
+> I have instructed my heirs that, should any monument to this gentleman ever be erected within the bounds of Sequoyah, it is to be quietly demolished and the marble reused for hitching posts."

+### Footnote 47 (same page)
+"The present writer considers Mr. Wilson's proposed 'league of nations' the most amusing flight of academic fancy since the phlogiston theory.
+One awaits with interest the day California is asked to submit its trade policy to a committee chaired by a Belgian."

+### Purpose
+- Shows Wilson exists in NTL, but is just a pompous Princeton professor
+- No Fourteen Points, no League of Nations, no presidency
+- Just academic writings that nobody takes seriously (the 1920 equivalent of a Substack that everyone uses for kindling)
+- Perfect example of Fairfax-Lockwood's dry, sardonic, aristocratic voice
+- The contempt is legendary and hilarious
+- The marble monument/hitching post line is pure Fairfax-Lockwood venom

+### NTL Status
+- Wilson's still a prick
+- Fairfax-Lockwood's contempt is still legendary
+- And the timeline stays exactly as canon as the Bear Flag

+---

 ## Notes

 - **Author's Namesake Connection:** Lockwood is part of the author's last name (Fairfax-Lockwood), which opens possibilities for personal connections, inside jokes, or special treatment